shemian29/qims/Project_FloquetDD/Notes_FloquetDD.md

 ## Things to consider:

+- All dynamical decoupling unitaries are candidates to reduce dephasing
+-
 - There are two possible choices of qubits:
   - The original qubit states, in which case the pulses implement dynamical decoupling.
 In principle, for this to happen there needs to be a sense in which the
   - The Floquet eigenstates, in which case the pulses modulate the quasi-energy spectrum